 The technology decisions just mentioned often mean putting the CRM system in the hands of outsourced CRM technology providers.
 In recent years, there has been a proliferation of software-as-a-service CRM tools, not to mention providers that offer services ranging from highly advanced analytical services to developing and managing loyalty programs.
 This decision tree has many branches: Whether to go on-premise or outsource, requirements gathering, integrating with CRM systems already in place, selecting the kind of loyalty platform, etc. Take it from this CRM recruitment expert: It takes a seasoned CRM pro to make the decisions which ensure that the CRM infrastructure they build will be the right one for the organization’s needs.

 This is another one that’s pretty obvious, but it can’t be emphasized enough.
 At some e-tail organizations where the majority of the revenue is generated online, as a CRM recruiter I’ve seen executive level jobs in CRM that are also responsible for a big chunk of the digital marketing strategy.
-But at minimum, a top CRM leader must have strong knowledge of web, email, social media, mobile and overall digital marketing technologies, analytics and strategies.
+But at minimum, a top CRM leader must have strong knowledge of web, email, social media, mobile and overall digital marketing technologies, analytics and strategies, and the ability to think critically in a digital marketing environment.

 In many organizations, the CRM leader must be more than just an inspirational leader.
 The ability to work at the strategic level, while at the same time comfortable being hands-on as required, is just as important, especially in environments where CRM is relatively new or being re-engineered.
 My senior CRM candidates never lose their ability to work at the level of their subordinates when called upon to do so.